tidewise/ci-rock.build-tests-buildconf/README.md

 set](https://github.com/rock-core/rock.build-tests-package_set).
 The result is then checked by running the test suite from `build_tests/test`, which verifies that everything behaved as expected.

+When bootstrapping, use the provided `seed-config.yml` file as seed.